Addressing climate change is essential to Burnaby's health and well-being, so we're leading by example to reduce the carbon emissions that cause it

 Burnaby is now aligned with the targets set by the Intergovernmental Panel on Climate Change to keep global temperature increases to a maximum of 1.5 degrees Celsius.
 These targets are also consistent with targets set at the regional, provincial and national levels.

-To ensure Burnaby will meet these targets, we've developed a Climate Action Framework.
-Read the 2021-22 Burnaby Climate Action Plan Progress Report.
+To ensure Burnaby meets these targets, we've developed a Climate Action Framework.
+Progress toward our targets is documented in the progress reports below:

 - constructing net-zero new buildings